 2. Student representation through the Weber State University Student Association (WSUSA) on University committees, councils, commissions, and other formally constituted bodies that make general policy decisions affecting students or that govern student activities and conduct;

-3. Due process, including a fair hearing in appropriate cases by a body which includes a reasonable proportion of students;
+3. Due process, as described further in section VIII.B. ;

 4. Procedural safeguards and privacy with respect to testing for drugs and infectious diseases;